Tuesday, December 23, 2008

 Titles:

-The Terminus Experiment by Jonathan E. Bond & Jak Koke.
+by Jonathan E. Bond & Jak Koke.
 Part of the Shadowrun line of books.
 I made comment about this a few pin another post, apparently the scientific name for vampires in the Shadowrun world is Sanguisuga Europa (to differentiate it from asian vampires, perhaps?)

 Down These Mean Streets by Keith R.A.
 DeCandido.
 A novel starring Spider-man.
 I don't usually enjoy books based on comics characters, since the medium doesn't usually translate well without the accompanying illustrations, but this was a good read, being true the characters and with descriptions that conveyed the action as well as any comics could.
 Reading it, I long for the return of the Peter Parker-Mary Jane relationship.
 The current Brand New Day setting in the ongoing comics leaves a lot to be desired.